On the Visibility category of the Shafarevich--Tate group: Minimal visualizations of different dimensions

 We then check, for each of the 25 $a_p(E)$ values in the \texttt{aps} column, whether $a_p(E)$ satisfies $x^2 \pm t_px + n_p \equiv 0 \Mod{5}$ for some choice of sign $\pm$.
 If this is indeed satisfied for some $E$ as in Step $1$, we make two further checks on $C$: (1) it should have good reduction at $5$; (2) its Jacobian should have rank $4$ and no torsion supported at $5$.
 Condition (1) is needed to ensure \Cref{thm:fisher_2.2} can be applied, and condition $2$ will give that, for $B := (J_C \times E)/\Delta$ for $J_C[\sqrt{5}] \cong \Delta \cong E[5]$, we have $\Vis_B(\Sha(E/\Q)) \cong \Sha(E/\Q) \cong (\Z/5\Z)^2$.

 If the pair $(C,E)$ survives all of these conditions, we append it to a running set of \texttt{goodpairs}.
 Of course, merely checking $25$ $a_p$ values does not guarantee a $5$-congruence; for the pairs in \texttt{goodpairs}, we gain extra confidence by extending the computation for all primes $p < 1000$; pairs that survive this subsequent filtering are added to another running set \texttt{verygoodpairs}.
+For the pairs in this set, it is very likely that $E[5] \cong J_C[\sqrt{5}]$ as Galois modules up to a possible quadratic twist.